William T. Poague: Civil War

-Poague commanded the battalion at Gettysburg, the Battle of Bristoe Station, the Battle of Mine Run, the Wilderness, the Spotsylvania, the North Anna, and Cold Harbor.
-Poague's best service to the Confederacy probably occurred at the Wilderness.
-Poague's battalion was able to hold off Winfield S. Hancock's II Corps on the morning of the second day, firing over the heads of wounded Confederates, long enough for Lt.
-Gen. James Longstreet to arrive and "save the day."
+Poague commanded the battalion at Gettysburg, Bristoe Station, Mine Run, the Wilderness, Spotsylvania, North Anna, and Cold Harbor.

+Poague's greatest service to the Confederacy probably occurred at the Wilderness with the command of his own battalion, facing an entire corps of the advancing enemy with 12 guns to oppose them.
+The young Colonel was able to hold off Winfield S. Hancock's II Corps on the morning of the second day, firing over the heads of wounded Confederates, long enough for Lt.
+Gen. James Longstreet to arrive and "save the day".
 Lt.
 Gen. A.P.
 Hill turned to Poague, firing double charges, because things were so desperate that it could not be even delayed to allow wounded Confederates to get out of the way.
 Hill himself helped man Poague's guns.
-He was wounded twice at the Battle of Cold Harbor.
-Poague later took part in the defense of Petersburg, finally surrendering at the Battle of Appomattox Court House.
+Colonel Poague and General Robert E. Lee stood their ground as the guns of the battalion continued pouring grape into the ranks of the oncoming infantry.
+In the midst of the action, Lee rode forward with the Texas Brigade.
+“This was the first time General Lee ever advanced in a charge with his troops,” noted Poague in measured language, “and his action shows how critical the condition was at that juncture.
+I have often been asked about the appearance of General Lee at the time.
+He was perfectly composed, but his face expressed a kind of grim determination….
+I suppose the scene was very similar to that of May 12 near the Bloody Angle.”